Late night opening at Dulwich Picture Gallery. This exhibition looked at these two giants of art, side by side for the first time.

 I love the Dulwich Picture Gallery, I’d happily go there to see any exhibition, whether I liked the artist or not.
 In this case I do not.
 I’m not a fan of Poussin or Twombly so you won’t be surprised to hear that I didn’t much enjoy the exhibition.

-We had a lovely time, the choir was fun, the setting was great, but the art was a bit too artsy for me.
+We had a lovely time, the choir was fun, the setting was great, but the art was a bit too artsy for my taste.